 THE BIRTH OF AN IDENTITY

-After a few weeks of collaboration, I decided to proceed with the Arabic calligraphy.
+After a few weeks of collaboration, I proceeded with the Arabic calligraphy.
 After receiving the logo files, I explored options for the logotype, picking Chaparral Pro for its elegance and variety of weights available.
 When deciding the color palette for the Ahmadiyya Muslim Students Association, I decided to inherit the color palette I had chosen for the parent organization, as they both have very similar missions and principles.

 I chose the color palette based off of organization keywords and correlated those keywords with emotions associated with the psychology of colors.
 Our final color palette consisted of Red for courage, Blue for loyalty, Brown for strength, Purple for wisdom, Mint for health, and Slate for prestige.